Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Open email and activate your account.

 Click on Main Menu to log in.
-After loging in, you can see your user ID at the top right corner.
+After logging in, you can see your user ID at the top right corner.
 ![](./images/FD_userID.png)
 You will need your user ID and password later to use the FreeDNS Setup utility.